-This study involved analyzing just over 1800 females, between the ages of 10 and 46, in six different independent studies.
-It ultimately found that those who used social networking sites mainly for posting or viewing photographs (e.g., women who use Instagram and snapchat as opposed to more text-based sites like Facebook) were at a higher risk of becoming dissatisfied with their bodies.
-“And despite the fact that social media lets users create, upload and control content themselves, the same unattainable body ideals we see in traditional media are also reflected in the online environment,” said John Mingoia, PhD student at the University of South Australia’s School of Psychology, Social Work and Social Policy.
+This study involved analyzing just over 1,800 females, between the ages of 10 and 46, in six different independent studies.
+It ultimately found that those who used social networking sites mainly for posting or viewing pictures (e.g., women who use Instagram and Snapchat as opposed to more text-based sites like Facebook) were at a higher risk of becoming dissatisfied with their bodies.

-While we’ve been aware of these negative effects, this new study raises concern, as does the progression of social media.
-The following are social media facts and statistics that prove the power of social media today:
+While we’ve been aware of these negative effects, this new study raises concern, as does the rise of social media.
+The following prove the power of social media today:

-- There are 2.46 billion social media users worldwide today.
+- There are 3.5 billion active social media users in the world today.